Americans Have Been Overdosed On Fluoride In Drinking Water

 Another awesome product is the Imperial Berkey Water Filter.
 Unlike the Crown Berkey, this one is smaller and suitable for mid-size families.

-However, just like all the Berkey products, the Imperial Berkey can also be used during emergencies and outdoor activities.
+However, like all Berkey products, the Imperial Berkey can also be used in emergencies and for outdoor activities.
 You don't need to worry about contaminated water as long as you have the Imperial Berkey wherever you go.

-It has a standard 2 Black Berkey Filtration Elements but can be upgraded to 4 to 6.
+It includes a standard set of 2 Black Berkey Filtration Elements, but can be upgraded to 4 or 6.
 This is surely a versatile, efficient, and quality product.

 Know more about its specifications and features below:

 The Imperial Berkey is made of AISI stainless steel, which is highly polished.
 Compared with the Crown Berkey, this one is only 17" tall.
-Meanwhile, it has a storage capacity of 4.6 gallons or 17 liters of water.
+Meanwhile, it has a storage capacity of 4.6 gallons (17 liters) of water.

 This product includes a complete upper and lower stainless steel chamber package, the Berkey Filtration Elements, one stainless steel lid, two fluoride removal filters, two wingnuts, two washers, one priming button, one spigot, and one rubber gasket to protect the base.

 It can serve a family of 4 to 6 members when used daily.
-Meanwhile, when fully configured, it can amazingly provide clean water to around 200 to 400 people during emergencies.
+When fully configured, it can provide clean water to approximately 200 to 400 people during emergencies.

 Go Berkey Kit